getapid/apid/site/content/docs/reference/commands.md

 {{ h2(text="Summary") }}

-Commands are a familiar and easy way to manipulate data found in variables, or get dynamic data from a third party API.
+Commands are a familiar way to manipulate variables.
+They allow you to run shell commands and use their output.
+There are practically no limitations as to what you can do.

 The syntax for commands is very similar to the syntax of variables, but instead of using `{{` and `}}` as as delimiters, it uses `{%` and `%}`.
 For example `{% echo $ENV_VARIABLE %}`